 To schedule your yearly diabetic eye exam at The Nielsen Eye Center, please call us at 617-471-5665 or 877-373-2020 today.

-Common Questions about Diabetes and the Eye
+FAQ about Diabetes & the Eye

 - What is diabetic retinopathy?

 Diabetic retinopathy is characterized by proliferative and non-proliferative.
 Non-proliferative retinopathy is the earliest form.
 It can be diagnosed by a dilated eye exam and is characterized by swelling in the blood vessels, signaling that the blood vessels are not healthy.
 It is a warning sign of more severe problems.
 Proliferative retinopathy is the more severe type of retinopathy and is characterized by new blood growths forming in the retina.
 Those new blood vessels are very fragile and can easily leak blood into the eye, causing vision loss that is permanent.